HUAZHEYINy/NOTE/Algorithm&DataStructure.md

 ### Disjoint-set  并查集
 ##### What
-* Group N distict elements into a collection of disjoint set.
+* Group N distinct elements into a collection of disjoint set.
 * Perform: find the unique set that contains the given element; Unite two sets for given element A & B.
 * Each set has a representative element.
 ##### Methods